cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-podcast-bumper.md

 ---
-title: How to record a podcast bumper using Audacity
+title: How to record a podcast bumper in Audacity
 categories:
   - Audio
 tags: